The Refreshments (American band)

 The Refreshments were an alternative rock band from Tempe, Arizona.
 The band is best known for the single "Banditos" from their 1996 breakthrough album Fizzy Fuzzy Big & Buzzy, and also for "Yahoos and Triangles", the theme song to the long-running animated series King of the Hill.
-The latter was a piece the band traditionally performed at soundchecks.
-The Refreshments disbanded in 1998, although Roger Clyne and P.H.
-Naffah continue to tour and play Refreshments songs along with new music as Roger Clyne and the Peacemakers.
+The Refreshments changed their name in 1998 to Roger Clyne and the Peacemakers with Roger Clyne and P.H.
+Naffah continuing to tour and play Refreshments songs.

 History

 Background

-Originally The Mortals in 1992, Roger Clyne and Dustin "Dusty" Denham wanted to continue playing after that band's tenure had come to an end.
+Originally The Mortals in 1992, Roger Clyne and Dustin "Dusty" Denham wanted to continue playing after that band dissolved.
 They formed The Refreshments in early 1993 and had considered names like "Pop Enema" and "All You Can Eat" before settling on a more conventional name.
 The original lineup consisted of Clyne (lead vocals, rhythm guitar, harmonica, kazoo), Brian David Blush (lead guitar, backing vocals), Art Edwards (bass guitar, backing vocals), and Denham (drums, percussion, backing vocals).
-Blush came from a band called August Red, who were active around 1991 and consisted of Tim Thiel, Brian Spector, Brian Blush, Larkin Decker, and Michael Gatt.
-Denham and Edwards had played together for a short time in a band called The Hanson Brothers.
+Blush came from a band called August Red, who were active around 1991.
+Denham and Edwards had played together for a short time in a band called the Hanson Brothers.

 In one year the band went from opening for such powerhouse local bands as Dead Hot Workshop and the Gin Blossoms to headlining and packing venues five nights a week.
-The Refreshments applied for entry to South by Southwest in Austin, Texas, and were not only received, but learned that the band's demo tape had been played for an A&R rep for Mercury Records; as a result of their performance at the music festival, the band was signed by the label as well as signing with manager, Michael Lustig.
+The Refreshments applied for entry and performed at South by Southwest on March 15, 1996, in Austin, Texas, and were not only received, but learned that the band's demo tape had been played for an A&R rep for Mercury Records; as a result of their performance at the music festival, the band was signed by the label as well as signing with manager Michael Lustig.
 In 1995, original drummer Dustin "Dusty" Denham departed, and was replaced by Paul "P.H."
-Naffah who had played in a local band called Rain Convention.
+Naffah, who had played in a local band called Rain Convention.